By Marcin Wojtyczka

 NOOA Mariner’s Guide to the 500mb charts: https://www.vos.noaa.gov/MWL/dec_08/milibar_chart.shtml

 - Look out the window at the developing weather and be aware of the environment around you.
 You are right on the spot, with all the critical information at your fingertips (wind direction and strength, clouds, barometer readings, waves).
-If you add this to what you see on a synoptic chart or hear on a weather broadcast, you are in a much better position than the weatherman to make an accurate forecast.
+If you add this to what you see on a synoptic chart or hear on a weather broadcast, you are in a good position to make an accurate forecast.

 - Comparing apps that use the same numerical models does not really make sense as you are just going to see the same information in each.